Boris Malagurski: Srpska: The Struggle for Freedom

 Malagurski directed the feature documentary film that chronicles the history of Serbs who live West of the Drina river, including an interview with Serbian film director Emir Kusturica.
-The film was financed by the city of Banja Luka and other municipalites in Republika Srpska, as well as by individual donors, and premiered in Banja Luka in October 2022.
+The film was financed by the city of Banja Luka and other municipalities in Republika Srpska, as well as by individual donors, and premiered in Banja Luka in October 2022.
 There were calls for screenings to be cancelled in several European countries.

 Television

 From 2013 to 2015, Malagurski hosted Revolution, a weekly TV show on Happy TV.
 The show, featured documentary segments and interviews with state officials, foreign and local experts and ordinary citizens of Serbia.
 During the 2014 Southeast Europe floods, Malagurski reported for Happy TV from several flooded areas in Serbia.
 The show was cancelled in January 2015.
 Malagurski alleged that Happy TV gave no official reason for the show's cancellation.

-From 2015 to 2017, Malagurski worked as the executive producer and host of a TV show, Globally, on BN TV, which deals with "global topics from a domestic perspective."
+From 2015 to 2017, Malagurski worked as the executive producer and host of a TV show, Globalno, on BN TV, which deals with "global topics from a domestic perspective."